lucianoayres/nino-cli/README.md

 ### Using Silent Mode

-You can supress the model output and loading animation and only save the output to a file:
+You can suppress the model output and loading animation and only save the output to a file:

 ```bash
 ./nino -model llama3.2 -prompt "What color models are available in CSS?" -silent -output answer.txt